Linguistic relativity: Brown and Lenneberg

 Since Brown and Lenneberg believed that the objective reality denoted by language was the same for speakers of all languages, they decided to test how different languages codified the same message differently and whether differences in codification could be proven to affect behavior.
 Brown and Lenneberg designed experiments involving the codification of colors.
 In their first experiment, they investigated whether it was easier for speakers of English to remember color shades for which they had a specific name than to remember colors that were not as easily definable by words.
 This allowed them to compare the linguistic categorization directly to a non-linguistic task.
 In a later experiment, speakers of two languages that categorize colors differently (English and Zuni) were asked to recognize colors.
-In this way, it could be determined whether the differing color categories of the two speakers would determine their ability to recognize nuances within color categories.
-Brown and Lenneberg found that Zuni speakers who classify green and blue together as a single color did have trouble recognizing and remembering nuances within the green/blue category.
-This approach, which Lucy later classified as domain-centered, is acknowledged to be sub-optimal, because color perception, unlike other semantic domains, is hardwired into the neural system and as such is subject to more universal restrictions than other semantic domains.
+In this manner, it could be determined whether the differing color categories of the two speakers would determine their ability to recognize nuances within color categories.
+Brown and Lenneberg found that Zuni speakers who classify orange and yellow together as a single color did have trouble recognizing and remembering nuances within the orange/yellow category.
+This method, which Lucy later classified as domain-centered, is acknowledged to be sub-optimal, because color perception, unlike other semantic domains, is hardwired into the neural system and as such is subject to more universal restrictions than other semantic domains.

 Hugo Magnus

-In a similar study done by German ophthalmologist Hugo Magnus, he circulated a questionnaire to missionaries and traders with ten standardized color samples and instructions for using them in the 1870s.
+In a similar study done by German ophthalmologist Hugo Magnus during the 1870s, he circulated a questionnaire to missionaries and traders with ten standardized color samples and instructions for using them.
 These instructions contained an explicit warning that failure of a language to distinguish lexically between two colors did not necessarily imply that speakers of that language did not distinguish the two colors perceptually.
 Magnus received completed questionnaires on twenty-five African, fifteen Asian, three Australian, and two European languages.
-He concluded in part, ‘As regards the range of the color sense of the primitive peoples tested with our questionnaire, it appears in general to remain within the same bounds as the color sense of the civilized nations.
+He concluded in part, "As regards the range of the color sense of the primitive peoples tested with our questionnaire, it appears in general to remain within the same bounds as the color sense of the civilized nations.
 At least, we could not establish a complete lack of the perception of the so-called main colors as a special racial characteristic of any one of the tribes investigated for us.
-We consider red, yellow, green, and blue as the main representatives of the colors of long and short wavelength; among the tribes we tested not a one lacks the knowledge of any of these four colors’ (Magnus 1880, p.
+We consider red, yellow, green, and blue as the main representatives of the colors of long and short wavelength; among the tribes we tested not a one lacks the knowledge of any of these four colors" (Magnus 1880, p.
 6, as trans. in Berlin and Kay 1969, p.
 141).
 Magnus did find widespread lexical neutralization of green and blue, that is, a single word covering both these colors, as have all subsequent comparative studies of color lexicons.